uzzal71/uzzal71/README.md

 ![Profile views](https://gpvc.arturio.dev/uzzal71)

 ## 🚀 About Me
-I have excellent 3 years of working experience in the software industry.
+I have excellent working experience in the software industry.
 To build my career as a software professional where I can show my skills.
 I can prove myself as a fast learner and highly qualified professional and help my community through my skills and expertise.
 I always look for challenges where I can use my potential most and always love to work on cutting-edge technologies.

 ## 💻 Skills & Experiance:
 ✅ PHP, JavaScript, Python<br/>